When

 know is to harbor responsibility, so there is an obvious benefit to

 not knowing.
-[Update... of course, what I did not mention is that a lot has changed with treated lumber since.]
+[Update... of course, what I did not mention is that a lot has changed recently with treated lumber.]

 Although, surely it is a complex world... and all of our personal and ecological issues do not come down to one single element or choice.